Divorce Mediation and How it Can Help With Co-Parenting

 Mediation is a very useful tool when it comes to working out a divorce settlement and child custody.
 If you and your-soon-to-be ex-husband both want a divorce without a lengthy court battle, mediation might be your best option.
 At our office of family law in Belleville, IL mediation is often discussed with couples approaching a divorce.
 Not only will it help the two of you work toward a fair property division, including how you will handle your house in Belleville, but you can create a parenting plan for your children.

 When couples choose to use mediation to reach a custody agreement, they do so knowing that the focus of the process will be on what is best for the children.
-Read further to find out more about mediation for child custody.
+Read further to find out more about mediation.

 In general, mediation is a collaborative process that allows two parties to work toward an agreement that is acceptable to both.
 In terms of child custody mediation, the goal is to work out a plan that is in the best interests of your children.